Common Contingencies in Residential Real Estate Contracts

 Most residential sellers are required by Texas law to provide a Seller’s Disclosure notice to prospective buyers.
 In the official TREC residential sales contract, Section 7(B) states:

 Buyer has not received the Notice.
 Within ___ days after the effective date of this contract, Seller shall deliver the Notice to Buyer.
 If Buyer does not receive the Notice, Buyer may terminate this contract at any time prior to the closing and the earnest money will be refunded to Buyer.
-If Seller delivers the Notice, Buyer may terminate this contract for any reason within 7 days after Buyer receives the Notice or prior to the closing, whichever first occurs, and the earnest money will be refunded to Buyer.
+If Seller delivers the Notice, Buyer may terminate this contract for any reason within 7 days after Buyer receives the Notice or prior to the closing, whichever first occurs, and the earnest money deposit will be refunded to Buyer.

 The Seller’s Disclosure tells a potential buyer about any defects in the home the current owner is aware exist.
 Once the Seller’s Disclosure is provided, the buyer has seven days to back out of the contract without recourse for the seller or a loss of earnest money.